lanl/ELEMENTS/swage/README.md

 ### Connectivity functions naming conventions
 The general form of all connectivity structures, in terms an arbitrary mesh entity, is,
 ```
 // entity is generic for illustrative purposes and can be cell, element, node, etc.,
 // likewise, something is generic for illustrative purposes and is some mesh entity
 for (int something_lid = 0; something_lid < mesh.num_something_in_entity(entity_gid); something_lid++){
-   // Get mesh index for the neighboring cell
    int something_gid = mesh.something_in_entity(entity_gid, something_lid);
    // ...
 }
 ```

 ## Usage
 To code to walk over all the elements in the mesh and then over all the sub-cells in the element would be,